 - Be sure you are using keywords found in the job description in your resume

-- Proofread for typos and errors
+- Proofread for typos, errors, and flow

 If your job search has stalled and you haven’t had an interview in a while, it may be time to start tailoring your resume.
-Submitting a resume that is tailored to the job description and job you’re applying for will only help your chances of landing the job – or at least an interview.
+Submitting a resume that is tailored to the job description and job you’re applying for will only help your chances of landing the dream job – or at least an interview.
 So, what are you waiting for?
 Start tailoring!